Getting a Post Office Box in Another City

-After decide on the size, you’ll need to figure out how long you want to rent the PO Box for.
+- Lastly, you’ll need to figure out how long you want to rent the PO Box.
 You can choose between 3, 6, and 12 months.
 The minimum rental period is 3 months and begins at the time you reserve your PO Box.

 Step 2 – Complete an Application

 Step 3 – Gather Proper Identification

 - Your ID must be current, contain sufficient information to confirm that you are who you say you are, contain your current address, and be traceable to you.

 Acceptable Photo IDs: